 Rana Elmaghraby, MD, a PGY-1 resident, presented two posters at the American Psychiatric Association (APA) 2017 annual meeting, which was held in San Diego May 20-24, 2017.
 One of her posters was titled, “Pokemon God and Psychosis: Bringing Augmented Reality to the Forefront” and discusses utilizing augmented reality for young patients with first episode psychosis as a means of therapeutic behavioral activation.

 Nathan Scheiner, who is a medical student, was supported by the Department of Psychiatry Nissen funds to attend the APA conference based on his poster entitled, "A Case of PTSD and Suicide Attempt Post-Transplant: Role of Interventional Psychotherapy".

-Pamela Gonzalez, MD, Assistant Professor gave a grand rounds presentation on the topic of substance use in children and adolescents at Children's Minnesota on February 23, 2017.
+Lucien Gonzalez, MD, Assistant Professor gave a grand rounds presentation on the topic of substance use in children and adolescents at Children's Minnesota on February 23, 2017.